-This product incorporates copy protection technology that is protected by U.S. and foreign patents, including patent numbers 5,315,448 and 6,836,549, and other intellectual property rights.
-The use of Macrovision's copy protection technology in the product must be authorized by Macrovision.
+This product incorporates copyright protection technology that is protected by U.S. patents and other intellectual property rights.
+Use of this copyright protection technology must be authorized by Macrovision, and is intended for home and other limited viewing uses only unless otherwise authorized by Macrovision.
 Reverse engineering or disassembly is prohibited.